How to spot stolen goods in online stores - NewsBreak

 Meta, corporate owners of Facebook, has a long list of prohibited items on Facebook Marketplace, including anything that’s been stolen.

-Businesses trying to sell products there will be initially checked, but Meta requires everyday users to police the marketplace once the product is listed.Retailers nationwide seek help in fight against smash-and-grabs
+Businesses trying to sell products there will be initially checked, but Meta requires everyday users to police the marketplace once the product is listed.Americans speak out: Holiday smash-and-grabs fuel anxiety

 They say it’s up to everyone to report suspicious products to the company and police.